Ariana Grande Taps Former Co-Star Daniella Monet In Tribute To ‘Bring It On’ For ‘Thank U, Next’ Music Video

 “Bring it,” Monet captioned the sassy snap. “thank u, next.”

 But Daniella is not the only Victorious alum that will have a spot in the video–Elizabeth Gillies will as well!
-Gillies portrayed Jade in the TV series, and recently posted a clue to her own Instagram account that she would be a featured face as well, though her part will be in a scene depicting Tina Fey’s Mean Girls.
+Gillies portrayed Jade in the TV series and recently posted a clue to her own Instagram account that she would be a featured face as well, though her part will be in a scene depicting Tina Fey’s Mean Girls.

 “I have this theory that if you cut all her hair off, she’d look like a British man,” Gillies captioned a shot of a group of people wearing pink, quoting one of the film’s iconic lines.